-Statement of Comprehensive Income shows an operating loss for the year £90k (2023 - £32k profit).
-After interest, gift aid and distributions from jointly controlled entities the Company made a profit before taxation of £160k (2023 - £1,301k loss).
+Statement of Comprehensive Income shows an operating loss for the year £190k (2024 - £90k loss).
+After interest, gift aid and distributions from jointly controlled entities the Company made a profit before taxation of £247k (2024 - £160k profit).

 The Company holds one shared ownership property.